 Second Avenue Protected Bike Lane Demonstration Project

-The bike lane on Second Avenue between Pike Place Market and Pioneer Square is about to get a makeover.
-Rather than relying on just a few inches of white paint, SDOT is preparing to demonstrate a modern two-way protected bike lane in Downtown.
+The bike lane on Second Avenue between Pike Place Market and Pioneer Square just got a makeover.
+Rather than relying on just a few inches of white paint, we are demonstrating a modern two-way protected bike lane in Downtown.
 Protected bike lanes add predictability.
 Using curbs, planters, posts, etc., they physically separate people riding bikes from people driving, and they are distinct from the sidewalk.
 To learn more about protected bike lanes, how to use them, and other similar projects in Seattle, visit our Protected Bike Lane page.

 This could be a game changing project to help Seattle better understand how to build and operate great protected bike lanes.
 People can experience riding in the protected bike lane and learn what it is like to park and drive next to it.
 Pronto!
 Cycle Share arrives this fall, bringing people not used to bicycling to our downtown streets.
 The protected bike lane provides a space for all ages and abilities to bike.
 SDOT will collect feedback and data on how it is operating, which will guide us as we move through the design of the Center City Bike Network and the development of permanent facilities.